SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    can also be done at this point.

-If you don't need to compute the property but still need to provide code that is run before and after setting a new value, use ``willSet`` and ``didSet``.
+If you don't need to compute the property but still need to provide code that's run before and after setting a new value, use ``willSet`` and ``didSet``.
 The code you provide is run any time the value changes outside of an initializer.
 For example, the class below ensures